In the event of an earthquake the following procedure must be followed:

 - Notify the EH&S Officer and/or the Head of Facilities.

 - Persons with an ordinary sense of smell can detect it.

-- If you smell gas or have any reason to believe that gas is leaking from an appliance, turn off all gas appliances, naked flames and electrical appliances, and extinguish all cigarettes (if any), etc.
+- If you smell gas or have any reason to believe that gas is leaking from an appliance, turn off all gas appliances, naked flames and electrical appliances, etc.

 - Inform the occupants of adjacent rooms and ensure that they, too, evacuate the area.

-- If you cannot get a reply from the telephone listed above, telephone the Executive Vice President for Administration (22 841 535) and report your suspicions.
+- If you cannot get a reply from the telephones listed above, inform the Environment, Health and Safety Office (22 841 779) and report your suspicions.